Serve Your Community

 The New York program site of Room to Grow, a nonprofit organization that strives to enrich the lives of babies born into poverty, is looking for dedicated volunteers to help prepare in-kind donations for families, organize collection drives, assist with fundraising, and get involved with many other special projects.
 High school student volunteers help organize and prepare inventory of infant and toddler clothing, toys, books, and equipment during the week for two-hour sessions.
-For weekly volunteers, an application and three-week trial period are required, after which the individual is a more permanent member of the Room to Grow volunteer program with a minimum commitment of two months.
-Space is limited.
 Room to Grow is located at 7 W. 30th St., 3rd Floor, NoMad.
-To volunteer, call 212-620-7800 or email firstname.lastname@example.org.
+To volunteer, call 212-620-7800 or email [email protected].

 Spring Clean Your Closet